TL;DR

 - The Hidden Epidemic: ONS data consistently shows MSK problems as a leading cause of long-term economic inactivity due to sickness.

 4. Mental Health Conditions The fastest-growing reason for claims, particularly for income protection.
-The modern workplace's "always-on" culture has contributed to a surge in burnout and severe mental health episodes that require months or even years off work.
+The modern workplace's "typically-on" culture has contributed to a surge in burnout and severe mental health episodes that require months or even years off work.

 - The Importance of Support: Many modern insurance policies now include access to mental health support, therapy sessions, and return-to-work programmes as part of the package.